 Jean-Jacques Dubray introduces a new pattern, State-Action-Model, that speeds up the development of modern applications and simplifies the interaction between the data model and the view.
 68

 WebRTC promises to revolutionize the way we communicate on the web.
 The technology is still nascent and there's more than one way to implement it, depending on your needs.
 1

-AngularJS in Action by Lukas Ruebbelke is a hands-on book about Angular version 1.
-Through a sample ToDo list application, angello, it shows AngularJS’s architecture and components.
-With AngularJS v.2 Beta just being released, InfoQ spoke with the author about the lessons learned from the book and AngularJS present and future direction.
+AngularJS in Action by Lukas Ruebbelke is a hands-on book about AngulaJS.
+With AngularJS v.2 Beta just being released, InfoQ spoke with the author about the book and AngularJS direction.

 HTML editors work fine for general formatting, but they don’t have all the capabilities that some businesses require.
-Creating graphics, diagrams, tracking changes and inserting comments are useful and come out of the box in Microsoft Word In this article, Prasadu Babu Dandu shows how to serve up Word documents as HTML.
+In this article, Prasadu Babu Dandu shows how to convert Word documents to HTML.